OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 August 2005.md

 - Percentage of French population capable of real thinking: **59%**
 - Special prosecutor Fitzgerald unlikely to bring down Bush gang—Bush will likely **prevail**.
 - US **CoIntelPro** working to keep John Kaminski from moving to France.
+- Pentagon attack: Two survivors, one possibly ex-IDF linked to Pentagon.
+- Thermo-Nuclear Reactor project in France seen as a distraction; a maneuver to buy time.

 ---

 ## Esoteric Work & Personal Development